Wild orbits and generalised singularity modules: stratifications and quantisation

-\begin{rema}[Quantum braid group actions I] Hence the fundamental group $\on{PBr}_n \ceqq \pi_1 \bigl( \bm B_n,(1,\dc,n) \bigr)$, i.e. the pure braid group on $n$ strands, acts on the space of (co)vacua in the monodromy representation of the generalised irregular KZ connection.
-In particular restricting to weight spaces yields finite-dimensional modules.
+\begin{rema} The fundamental group $\on{PBr}_n \ceqq \pi_1 \bigl( \bm B_n,(1,\dc,n) \bigr)$, i.e., the pure Artin braid group on $n$ strands, acts on the space of (co)vacua in the monodromy representation of the generalised irregular KZ connection.
+In particular, restricting to weight spaces yields finite-dimensional modules.